Claude Giroux Net Worth 2024

 Fact Sheet

-• Claude Giroux is Canadian
+• Claude Giroux's nationality is Canadian

 • Claude Giroux is a(n) Professional Ice Hockey Player (Right Wing)